EdmundBenedict/lordcephei.github.io/pages/cl_general.md

                     tags parsed or default values taken.

-    --show=2        Same as --show, except program exits after printing out results of parsing the input file.
+    --show=2        Same as --show, except program exits after printing out results from parsing the input file.

-    --pr#1[,#2]     Sets output verbosities, overriding any specification -pr#1[,#2]     through IO_VERBOS in the ctrl file.
+    --pr#1[,#2]     Sets output verbosities, overriding any specification in the ctrl file.
-                    #2 sets verbosity for the potential generation part.
+     -pr#1[,#2]     Optional #2 sets verbosity for the potential generation part.

     --time=#1[,#2]  Prints out a summary of timings in various sections of the code.
 Timings are kept to a nesting level of #1.